Towards Measuring the Stop Mixing Angle at the LHC: Stop decays to charginos and neutralinos

 \subsubsection{Scenario C -- higgsino-like $\cha_1^+$, $\neu{2}$ and $\neu{3}$}

 The last discussed scenario features the hierarchy $M_1 < \mu < M_2$.
 Therefore the light chargino and neutralinos $\neu{2}$, $\neu{3}$ are higgsino-like with small mass differences between them.
 The lightest neutralino is bino-like as in the previous scenarios.
 The dependence of the decay widths on the stop mixing angle has been shown in the left panel of Fig.~\ref{fig:scC-gamma}.
-The difference in the decay to the chargino for left and right stops is a consequence of the $Y_t$ coupling for right states in Eq.~\eqref{eq:charginoLPcpl}.
+The difference in the decay widths to the chargino for left and right stops is a consequence of the $Y_t$ coupling for right states in Eq.~\eqref{eq:charginoLPcpl}.
 A similar effect was seen in Scenario B, however it is now more pronounced due to the higgsino nature of the light chargino $\cha_1^+$.
 We also observe the interesting exchange of the decay widths to heavier neutralinos when the sign of $\cos\theta_{\st}$ changes.
 This feature arises due to the $ Y_t^2\: {\rm Re} \left[ N_{j4}^{*2} \right]$ term in the second line of Eq.~\eqref{eq:neuqlqr} that is enhanced both by the large top Yukawa coupling and the higgsino nature of the two neutralinos.
-Since neutralinos $\neu{2}$ and $\neu{3}$ have opposite intrinsic CP parities, cf.\ Ref.~\cite{Choi:2001ww}, the entries in the neutralino mixing matrix that correspond to $\neu{3}$ are purely imaginary.
-Therefore the contribution has an opposite sign in the decay width and hence different behaviour with respect to the sign of $\cos\theta_{\st}$.
+Since neutralinos $\neu{2}$ and $\neu{3}$ have opposite intrinsic CP parities in Scenario~C, cf.\ Ref.~\cite{Choi:2001ww}, the entries in the neutralino mixing matrix that correspond to $\neu{3}$ are purely imaginary.
+Therefore, the contribution has an opposite sign in the decay width and hence different behaviour with respect to the sign of $\cos\theta_{\st}$.

 A similar dependence of the decay widths $\neu{2}\,t$ and $\neu{3}\,t$ on the sign of $\cos\phi_{\st}$ can be seen in the right panel of Fig.~\ref{fig:scC-gamma}.
 Its origin is the same as in the above discussed case for $\cos\theta_{\st}$.
-As before the change in the width of the decay to $\cha^+_1 b$ is caused by change in the sign of the last term of Eq.~\eqref{eq:chaq2} with $\cos\phi_{\st}$, as $\phi_{\st}$ is varied from 0 to $\pi$.
-It is interesting to note that now the branching ratio for the decay to chargino $\cha_{1}^+$ does not show a strong dependence on the phase $\phi_{\st}$ (as opposite to Scenario~B).
-However the dependence of the branching ratios for the decays to neutralinos is still well pronounced.
+As before the change in the width of the decay to $\cha^+_1 b$ is caused by a change in the sign of the last term of Eq.~\eqref{eq:chaq2} with $\cos\phi_{\st}$, as $\phi_{\st}$ is varied from 0 to $\pi$.
+It is interesting to note that now the width for the decay to chargino $\cha_{1}^+$ does not show as strong dependence on the phase $\phi_{\st}$ compared to Scenario~B. However, the dependence of the branching ratios for the decays to neutralinos is still well pronounced.